matm/jQuery-File-Upload-Wiki/jQuery-File-Upload,---Multi-file-upload-with-CodeIgniter.md

 ```
 -Make sure Uploads/ directory is writable

+-make sure you have the jquery-file-upload  .js and .css files in the right place

 -I had a problem with seeing images/thumbnails initially then I realized I had not set uploads/ directory in
    my .htacces file

+***